Table of content

 1) It doesn’t involve any medications

-3) It can be done at any age!
+3) You can do it at any age!

-As with all holistic therapies, however, not everyone will respond equally well to acupuncture.
+However, as with all holistic therapies, not everyone will respond equally well to acupuncture.
 If it works for you, keep going with it.
 If not, try something else to support your rehab program.

 - Atalay SG, Durmus A, Gezginaslan Ö. The Effect of Acupuncture and Physiotherapy on Patients with Knee Osteoarthritis: A Randomized Controlled Study.
 Pain Physician.
 2021;24(3):E269-E278.